jacknugent/me/writing/a_lesbian_couple/index.md

 # A Lesbian Couple That Doesn‘t Have Sex Anymore

-By Jack Nugent - 11.08.2024

 ---

-_This piece originally appeared as a [Letterboxd review](https://letterboxd.com/jacknugent27/film/frances-ha/1/) of Francis Ha (2012) on Dec 03, 2023_
+_This piece originally appeared as a [Letterboxd review](https://letterboxd.com/jacknugent27/film/frances-ha/1/) of Francis Ha (2012)._

 ---

+11.08.2024

 Why couldn’t I sleep, playing this movie over-and-over in my head?
 I watched this movie for the first time this weekend, and there I was last night, at 4:49am, watching it again.

-The truth is, my original review<sup>[[1]](#footnotes)</sup> barely scratches the surface of how much I related to this story.
+The truth is, my original review<sup>[1]</sup> barely scratches the surface of how much I related to this story.
 Because two things happened in my life yesterday, the day I first watched the movie _Frances Ha_ (2012):

 - I met my ex-girlfriend (of five years)'s girlfriend (of almost two years).
 - For Christmas, I asked my mom for “a compact and cute tea set.”
 She thought I meant two gifts, one being “a compact,” i.e. makeup, and made fun of the idea (“Ok, cool, what’s next?”).